 Consider creating an online course to train people on how to use your new tech.

 This approach will allow people to learn at their own pace and avoid the fatigue and logistical challenges associated with classroom-based learning.
-If possible, you can tailor the training to the needs of different teams within your business for best results.
+If possible, you can tailor the training to the needs of different teams within your business for the best results.

 However, if you find in-person training is the best approach for your business, take that route (or perhaps a combination of the two).